BrianJMRogers/Neighborhood/README.md

 ---
 ## Other Information
 1. Unfortunately Processing is not meant to render large 3D environments.
-The frame rate is very poor which is disappointing.
+Thus the frame rate is disappointingly poor.